-Caravan Parks and Moveable Dwellings
+Caravan Parks

 The 2011 Census identified an occupancy rate of 2.5 persons per dwelling for the Port Stephens Council area.
-The occupancy rate for caravan/moveable dwellings was 1.5 persons, or 60% of the overall rate.
+The occupancy rate for caravans/road registrable moveable dwellings in caravan parks was 1.5 persons, or 60% of the overall rate.

-Occupants of caravan parks and movable dwellings impose similar demands for the provision of Council facilities and services as occupants of houses, medium density dwellings and flats.
+Occupants of caravan parks including in road registrable moveable dwellings in such parks impose similar demands for the provision of Council facilities and services as occupants of houses, medium density dwellings and flats.

-Recognising the level of recreation amenities provided in caravan and moveable dwelling parks, it is Council Policy to only require a 50% Section 94 Contribution for additional sites created for the categories indicated.
-A Section 94 Contribution will be required for the categories of Civic Administration, Public Open Space, Parks and Reserves, Sports and Leisure Facilities, Cultural and Community Facilities Roadworks and Fire and Emergency Services.
+Recognising the level of recreation amenities provided in caravan parks, it is Council Policy to only require a 50% Development Contribution for additional sites created for the categories indicated.
+A Development Contribution will be required for the categories of Civic Administration, Public Open Space, Parks and Reserves, Sports and Leisure Facilities, Cultural and Community Facilities Roadworks and Fire and Emergency Services.

-The contribution will apply to caravan and moveable dwelling sites as defined in Table 4.
+The contribution will apply to caravan park sites, but excluding unpowered campsites as defined in Table 4.

-The Contribution will be 50% of the general level for the categories indicated.
+The Contribution will be 50% of the general level for the categories indicated, but, at Council's discretion, the discount may not be applied to manufactured home sites in such caravan parks.